TheSavageTeddy/python-specific-obfuscators/README.md

-# python-specific-obfuscators
+# Python Custom Obfuscator

-Multiple Python obfuscators for specific situations, such as when characters are limited, or just to provide a variety of obfuscation methods.
+Build your own custom obfuscated python code from a list of obfuscators!